 A third of women who get breast cancer are aged 70 and over.
 If you find a change, go and see your doctor.
 It may not be breast cancer.
 But if it is, going to see your doctor as soon as possible makes it more treatable and may save your life.
 Did you know that you can make an appointment for another breast screen?
 After your last invited breast screening you can still be screened every three years, if you ask.
 You will be given a card to remind you when it's due.

-Health and Social Care OVER 70?
+Example Health and Social Care Breast screening OVER 70?
 Next mammogram due: If you would like an appointment please contact the number below.
-Between 9.30am and 4.30pm Mon to Fri Tel:

-All you need to do is phone or write to your local breast screening unit to make an appointment.
+Between 9.30am and 4.30pm Mon to Fri All you need to do is phone or write to your local breast screening unit to make an appointment.
 You will find details about how to contact your local unit on the back of this booklet.

-If you find a change in your breasts, seeing your doctor immediately will make you feel better

-You will be relieved if the change in your breast was not cancer.
+X-rays can very rarely cause cancer.
+Having mammograms every 3 years for 20 years very slightly increases the chance of getting cancer over a woman's lifetime.
+If you find a change in your breasts, seeing your doctor immediately will make you feel better You will be relieved if the change in your breast was not cancer.
 "I was so pleased that it turned out that nothing was wrong with me."

-(Anne, 71 years old)

-You will be reassured if the cancer was caught early.
+(Anne, 71 years old) You will be reassured if the cancer was caught early.
 "It was good to know I'd given myself the best possible chance by getting treated quickly."

-(Sylvia, 72 years old)

-You will be satisfied that you have done something positive about your health.
+(Sylvia, 72 years old) You will be satisfied that you have done something positive about your health.

 "I am very glad that I decided to look after myself."
-(Margaret, 70 years old)

-What changes should I look for in my breasts?
+(Margaret, 70 years old) What changes should I look for in my breasts?